takertao2/Docker-Linux-Tests/README.md

-# Docker-Linux-Tests
+# Docker Linux Tests

 Boot any image and run a shell script in a single command.

-Stick your script in `run.sh`, then boot with `./boot.sh image port1,port2,...`.
+Stick your script in `run.sh`, then boot with `./boot.sh image port1,port2,...`

 Examples:
 ```